 Provides an introduction to architectural design, with an emphasis on the tools of architectural communications.
 Prerequisite: College level reading, writing skills are required.
-Co-requisite: ARC 1701

 Architectural Design II

 Focuses on organizational systems and space, with an emphasis on freehand drawing, mechanical drawing, one point perspectives and model making.
 College level reading, writing and math skills are required.